 Experienced teachers, including term teachers, with more than two years of teaching experience in the Northwest Territories will assume responsibility for their continued development through undertaking a professional growth activity.
 Experienced teachers will re-enter the evaluation phase for one year on their fifth year of teaching in the Northwest Territories and every five years after that point.

-**The principal may request that a teacher enter the evaluation phase at any time
+*The principal may request that a teacher enter the evaluation phase at any time.

 Suggested Timeline for Evaluation Component